reneegreen816/PholdAPhage/README.md

   <img width=80% height=auto alt="image Casper-Klug formula" src="https://github.com/user-attachments/assets/3fce8eaa-7787-44c4-8c60-4c9758d3f2f4" />
 </p>
 <p align="center">
   Figure 2: Casper-Klug formula for viral symmetry to determine T-number and capsid protein copy number.
-The theory is built on 60 identical subunits organized on the 20 triangles creating the faces of the icosahedral shape.
+The theory is built on 60 identical subunits organized on the 20 triangles creating the faces of the icosahedral shape (SIB Swiss Institute of Bioinformatics - Viral Zone, 2025)
 </p>
 <br><br>

 Example: A phage genome length of ~5,000bps is typical to a phage capsid T# of 1.
-A T=1 capsid incorporates 60 major proteins (protein copy number) simulated across the capsid structure, displaying the hkcage parameters (h, k) as (1, 0) for T# (1, 0) = 1^2 + 1x0 + 0^2 = 1.
-More infromation at [Viral Zone](https://viralzone.expasy.org/8577)
+The Casper-Klug formula being (h, k) or (1, 0) as T# (1, 0) = 1^2 + 1x0 + 0^2 = 1.
+A T#=1 capsid structure would have 60 major proteins or identical asymmetrical subunits (protein copy number) wrapped across the capsid structure.
+More information at [Viral Zone](https://viralzone.expasy.org/8577)
 <br><br>

 <h2>Brief overview</h2>